 1. Protect your bird feeder: According to a plant regulatory officer from the West Virginia Department of Agriculture, birds are immune to the sting of chili peppers, while we mammals are most certainly not.
 By adding a little cayenne to your bird feed, you can ensure the food goes to the birds, while bullying squirrels are kept at bay.

 2. Get rid of ants: Ants are insidious creatures, exploiting any opening in your home to get at your food.
 Try cayenne pepper for a natural ant control solution.

 3. Curb kitty’s curiosity: Cats are fiends for cables and cords.
-I have no idea why, but the mere sight of a power chord or a pair of headphones can set a cat to “kill mode.”
-If you’d like to cure a curious cat of its chewing habit, rub a raw, sliced hot pepper on your cords, or whip up a quick hot sauce by dissolving ground cayenne into some vinegar.
-Apply to dangling chords on a regular basis to protect them from kitty’s wrath.
+I have no idea why, but the mere sight of a power cord or a pair of headphones can set a cat to “kill mode.”
+If you’d like to cure a curious cat of its chewing habit, rub a raw, sliced hot pepper on your cords, or whip up a quick hot sauce by dissolving ground cayenne in some vinegar.
+Apply to dangling cords on a regular basis to protect them from kitty’s wrath.

 6. Cure scaly skin: According to the University of Maryland Medical Center, capsaicin cream can help reduce itching and skin inflammation caused by psoriasis.

 7. Lose weight: Although we don't officially endorse it, quite a few celebrities have lost weight quickly for film roles by subsisting on a diet of cayenne pepper "lemonade" and water.
 Some studies claim that cayenne works as an appetite suppressant.
 As with all herbal remedies, check first with your doctor or a reputable homeopath before using cayenne pepper remedies.